Kinematical versus Dynamical Contractions of the de Sitter Lie algebras: Kinematical Lie algebras a la L evy-Leblond revisited

-We propose to recover the Bacry and Levy-Leblond contractions scheme by using the kinematical parameters $r$, $\tau$ and $c$ which are the radius of universe, the period of the universe and speed of light, respectively.
+We propose to recover the Bacry-L\'evy-Leblond contractions scheme by using the kinematical parameters $r$, $\tau$ and $c$ which are respectively the radius of universe, the period of the universe and speed of light.
 We first introduce the de Sitter Lie algebras $dS_{\pm}$ as isomorphic to the pseudo-orthogonal Lie algebras $O_{\pm}(5)$, i.e. that $dS_+(3)$ [$dS_-(3)$] is isomorhic to $O(1,4)$ [$O(2,3)$] Lie algebra.
-The aim of this section is to clarify better and in another way the naming speed-space contractions, speed-time contractions and space-time contractions of Levy-Leblond \cite{jmll}.
+The aim of this section is to better clarify velocity-space contractions, velocity-time contractions and space-time contractions of Bacry and L\'evy-Leblond \cite{jmll}.